wp-plugins/order-delivery-date-for-woocommerce/readme.txt

 3. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date".

 == Changelog ==

+= 1.6 =
+* The jQuery UI version has been updated to 1.10.4.
+The old version was throwing a Javascript error in some pages in the WordPress Admin.

 = 1.5 =
 * The plugin fields in admin have been restructured.
 We are now using the WordPress Settings API for all the plugin fields in admin.